Imogen-Wren-Studios/esp32-faerfly/README.md

 ### Idea

-1. An AtTiny85 based mini pocket lightshow.
+1. Mini pocket lightshow.
 Rechargable and interactive.
 Probably get it fabbed so it isnt a soldering project, but include a programming port so it can be reprogrammed easily. <br>
      **Advantages:**
     - Fun programming challenge - Can link to repo with working code in case of bricking
     - Card more likely to be used in the open and interacted with over time